Ankan-Mukherjee/time_crystal_code/README.md

 *************************************************************************************************************

-To run a code, just run the code from the folder with suitable arguments as
+Run the code from the folder with suitable arguments

 python3 <code name>.py -arguments